 Can the research on yoga be trusted?

-- Yoga may help people with a range of conditions, especially anxiety, stress, lower back pain and possibly depression.
-It seems to help maintain balance when you're older or after a stroke.
-It may also help patients with diabetes and patients with breast cancer.
+- Yoga may help people with a range of health conditions, especially anxiety, stress, lower back pain and possibly depression.
+It seems to help maintain balance in older people or after a stroke.
+Yoga may also help patients with diabetes and patients with breast cancer.